Claressa Shields's Success and Achievements in Timeline

 2017: USA Today Female Fighter of the Year

-2017: Nickelodeon Kids' Choice Sports Award
+2017: Nickelodeon Kids' Choice Sports Award for Biggest Powerhouse

 In 2017, Claressa Shields won the Nickelodeon Kids' Choice Sports Award for "Biggest Powerhouse."

-January 12, 2018: Retained Super Middleweight Titles
+January 12, 2018: Retains WBC and IBF Super Middleweight Titles

-On January 12, 2018, Claressa Shields retained her WBC and IBF female super middleweight titles and won the WBAN super-middleweight title by defeating Tori Nelson.
+On January 12, 2018, Claressa Shields retained her WBC and IBF female super middleweight titles, and won the WBAN super-middleweight title by defeating Tori Nelson.
 It was Shields' first time going all 10 rounds in her professional career.

-January 2018: Boxing gloves enshrined in International Boxing Hall of Fame
+January 2018: Boxing Gloves Enshrined in International Boxing Hall of Fame

 In January 2018, Claressa Shields' boxing gloves were enshrined in the International Boxing Hall of Fame.